Détail du CWE-1235

 AvailabilityDoS: Resource Consumption (CPU), DoS: Resource Consumption (Memory), DoS: Resource Consumption (Other), Reduce Performance

-Note: Incorrect autoboxing/unboxing would result in reduced performance, which sometimes can lead to resource consumption issues.
+Note: Incorrect autoboxing/unboxing would result in reduced performance, which sometimes can lead to resource consumption issues, impacting availability when used with generic collections.

 Low